 Found it growing at ramp, after the water went down.
 Can't tell if these are the same.
 Will not let me view it.
 Well now I see they are not.
 Could you tell me what the last 2 pics are ?

-Burleson County Texas plant identification Posted about 4 years ago
+Burleson County TX plant identification Posted over 4 years ago

 I have a night blooming cactus (hylocereus undatus) haven't really found much as to how often they need to be repotted. do they like confined space for roots.
 I've had it in the same pot for two years.

-Burleson County Texas horticulture Posted about 4 years ago
+Burleson County TX horticulture Posted over 4 years ago

 Is this a type of candlestick plant?